15 Best Lisbon Instagram Spots [2025]

 6. Sao Jorge Castle

-Tip: Purchasing tickets in advance or arrive when the castle opens to avoid waiting in very long lines.
+Tip: Purchase tickets in advance or arrive when the castle opens to avoid waiting in very long lines.

 7. Carmo Convent